* DRAFT *

 “Bug 4” (page 24)

 When the reference count of a block of memory is decremented and becomes zero, it shouldn’t actually be written back to memory as a zero, since the FREE routine might trap for some reason.
-(The APL processor’s model is that if a trap occurs, the state of the processor must remain unchanged from the state at the beginning of the current instruction, to make it easy to restart after a trap.)
+(The AIPU’s model is that if a trap occurs, the state must remain as it was at the beginning of the current instruction, to make it easy to restart after the trap is handled.)